9prady9/ImageConvolve/ReadMe.md

-ImageConvolution application performs convolve operator on a given image.
+ImageConvolution application performs convolvution operator on a given image.

 Qt is used to design the front end of the application.